import-NeuralNexus-as-NN/LipNet_mini_plus/README.md

 # LipNet_mini_plus
-Smaller version of LipNet, Taken from here: https://github.com/nicknochnack/LipNet/blob/main/LipNet.ipynb Copied with minor code changes (bug fixes)  I'll try to make this project better
+Smaller version of LipNet, Taken from here: https://github.com/nicknochnack/LipNet/blob/main/LipNet.ipynb Copied with minor code changes (bug fixes)  I'll try to make this project better (mb later)

 P.S.
 I spent a huge amount of time in order to run neural network training on the GPU.
 Therefore, if it helps someone, then the
 Python version is 3.8,